nginx-clojure/nginx-clojure/README.md

 ### 2.4.3 Use Thread Pool

 If your tasks are often blocked by slow I/O operations, the thread pool method can make the nginx worker not blocked until all threads are exhuasted.
-When facing large amount of connections this choice isn't as good as above coroutine based choice.
+When facing large amount of connections this choice isn't as good as above coroutine based choice or asynchronous socket.

 eg.